VirtualSpaceman/ssl-skin-lesions/README.md

 ![Evaluated Pipelines](./images/pipeline.jpeg)

+---

 ## Datasets

-You can download the data from the links in below.
-In all our experiments, we used subsets from the ISIC 2019 challenge training data for training, validating, and testing.
+To download all data to reproduce our work please use the links in below.
+In all experiments, we used subsets from the ISIC 2019 challenge training data for training, validating, and testing.
 More details about each dataset can be found in our paper.

 - [ISIC 2019](https://challenge2019.isic-archive.com/data.html)
 - [ISIC 2020](https://www.kaggle.com/c/siim-isic-melanoma-classification)